parth-commits/Coronavirus/README.md

 # Coronavirus
 Covid-19 live data app
 These are all the project files for the covid-19 live data tracker app.
-The installation APK is in the master directory (home screen), please use that to download the app.
+The installation APK is in the master directory (home screen) labeled: "Covid-19 live data", please use that to download the app.
 The rest is android studio files.

 Description: